Qubes-Community/Contents/code/README.md

 - toggle-fullscreen-scripts
 - screenshot-scripts
 - bash autocompletion script for `qvm-*` commands in dom0
-- ls-qubes.sh: outputs the nb. of running qubes + total memory used; the output can be fed into a panel text applet (see comments in the scripts).
+- ls-qubes.sh: outputs the nb. of running qubes + total memory used; the output can be fed into a panel text applet (see comments in the script).

 **`update-scripts`**: various scripts to automate VM updates